 Siemens will review those EOI forms that meet the above selection and eligibility criteria and deadlines, and will select those applications that present the most innovative and promising project ideas in line with the goals of the Siemens Integrity Initiative.
-The first short-list of selected projects will be presented to the World Bank Group which has veto rights over the selection of anti-corruption groups or programs receiving funds, and to the EIB who has the right to reject the projects proposed.
+The first short-list of selected projects will be presented to the World Bank Group which has veto rights over the selection of anti-corruption groups or programs receiving funds.